Kawasaki T-4: Origins

 The design had to incorporate other political desires as well; there was a great value placed upon powering the type with the first all-Japanese production turbofan engine, the Ishikawajima-Harima F3-IHI-30.
 Reportedly, the selection of a twin-engine configuration for the trainer was one of the easiest decisions taken, being made not just for engine power but from a high priority being placed upon safety.
 A robust, damage-tolerant and long-lived structure was also specified for the trainer; in order to achieve this, it was decided to make limited use of composite materials in the form of carbon fiber and kevlar in areas such as the radome and elements of the rear wing, tail unit, and undercarriage.
 Extensive use of computer-aided design (CAD) and computer-aided manufacturing (CAM) techniques was also applied.
 These advances contributed to the design being certified for a total lifespan of 7,500 flight hours.

 Out of these efforts emerged the T-4, a clean-sheet indigenously-developed trainer aircraft.
 According to aerospace publication Flight International, it was considered plausible for the T-4 to have been a competitive product upon the global trainer aircraft market if it had been priced appropriately, but such export opportunities were denied by a long-standing Japanese policy that forbids any military export sales.
-As such, there was no realistic prospect of the type being sold to overseas customers and it was developed for the onset with the understanding that the T-4 would be used only by the JASDF.
+As such, there was no realistic prospect of the type being sold to overseas customers and it was developed from the outset with the understanding that the T-4 would be used only by the JASDF.